SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 For step-by-step information about creating a site design, see [Get started creating site designs](get-started-create-site-design.md).

-## PnP provisioning and customization using Microsoft Flow
+## PnP provisioning and customization using Power Automate

-One action provided by site scripts is the ability to trigger a Microsoft Flow.
+One action provided by site scripts is the ability to trigger a Power Automate flow.
 This allows you to specify any custom action that you need beyond the actions provided natively in site scripts.

-If you use the PnP provisioning engine to automate site creation, you can use a Microsoft Flow to integrate with site designs.
+If you use the PnP provisioning engine to automate site creation, you can use a Power Automate flow to integrate with site designs.
 You can maintain all your existing provisioning scripts as well as create new custom provisioning scripts by using this technique.

 <br/>